bill-95/LDA-Gibbs-sampling-for-EHR-data/README.md

 Implemetation of Gibbs sampling algorithm for learning a Latent Dirichlet Allocation topic model on EHR (ICD-codes) data.
 To run the code, clone repository, and run, `python lda_gibbs_sampling.py` .

-You'll need to the following packages:
+You'll need to install the following packages:
 - pandas - for loading the data
 - numpy - for efficient computations
 - seaborn - for visualizations
-- matplotlib for visualizations
+- matplotlib - for visualizations

 The implementation is based on the following article.